10 Best Practices to Improve Reading Comprehension

 Use colored pencils to color-coordinate your notes.
 Draw pictures from the passage.
 Look for the connections between the main idea and details.

 After you have taken notes on what you have read, you can take it even further by using a compare-contrast organizer to compare topics or a 5-W organizer (who, what, where, when, why, and how).
-Scholar Within’s reading programs are loaded with graphic organizers to help you take notes and organize your thoughts more clearly.
+Scholar Within’s Summer Reading Program is loaded with graphic organizers to help you take notes and organize your thoughts more clearly.

 6. Answer questions